tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/eip.html.markdown

 The following arguments are supported:

-* `name` - (Optional) The eip's name.
+* `name` - (Optional) The name of eip.

 ## Attributes Reference

-The following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

-* `id` - The EIP id, something like `eip-xxxxxxx`, use this for EIP assocication.
 * `public_ip` - The elastic ip address.
 * `status` - The EIP current status.

 ## Import

-EIPs can be imported using the id, e.g.
+EIP can be imported using the id, e.g.

 ```
-terraform import tencentcloud_eip.foo eip-nyvf60va
+$ terraform import tencentcloud_eip.foo eip-nyvf60va
 ```